Learn the secrets to staying cool while lowering your energy bills.

 Program Your Thermostat to these Optimal Temperature Settings

-• 78° F when you’re home*.
+- 78° F when you’re home*.

-• 85° F when you’re at work or away.
+- 85° F when you’re at work or away.

-• 82° F when you’re sleeping.
+- 82° F when you’re sleeping.

 Upgrade to a SMART THERMOSTAT

-• make temperature adjustments with your voice using a digital assistant on your phone or a smart speaker.
+- Make temperature adjustments with your voice using a digital assistant on your phone or a smart speaker.
 (For example, you could say, “Alexa, set the temperature to 74 degrees.”)

-• geofencing (the ability to track when you come and go via the presence of your smartphone) to make temperature adjustments
+- Geofencing (the ability to track when you come and go via the presence of your smartphone) to make temperature adjustments

-Thinking about swapping out your old thermostat?
-Call us today at 302-738-4144 or 410-398-2146 and schedule appointment.
+Are you thinking about swapping out your old thermostat?
+Call us today at 302-738-4144 or 410-398-2146 and schedule an appointment.

 Don’t Turn Off Your AC

 Air conditioners in DE, PA, or MD should be kept ON in the summer instead of turning them completely off.
-Leaving your central air conditioner off can raise your home’s indoor humidity levels.
+Leaving your central air conditioner off can raise indoor humidity levels.
 Your AC not only cools your air, but it also dehumidifies it.
 When humidity levels reach 60%, mold growth and bug infestations occur.
-While the mold and bugs will love the humidity, you’ll hate it.
+While the mold and bugs will love the humidity, you\’ll hate it.

 Myth Busters: It’s more efficient to leave it on all day than to raise and lower the temperature